ministryofjustice/hmpps-approved-premises-api/README.md

 This is the backend for the Approved Premises service.
 Its API is consumed by the corresponding "UI" codebase ([approved-premises-ui](https://github.com/ministryofjustice/approved-premises-ui)).

+## OpenAPI documentation

+The API which is offered to front-end UI apps is documented using Swagger/OpenAPI.
+The initial contract covers the migration of certain bed-management functions from Delius into the new service.

+This is available in development at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ---

 ## Creating a CloudPlatform namespace